AditiAggarwal21/Wine-Quality-Prediction-and-Data-Analysis-Project/README.md

 # Wine Quality Prediction and Data Analysis Project

 ## Introduction
-This project explores a real-world classification problem using a dataset comprising over 1,000 samples and seven significant features.
+This project explores a real-world classification problem using a dataset comprising over 6,000 samples and eleven significant features.
 The objective is to build predictive models that can classify data into predefined categories, providing insights that are both actionable and valuable for decision-making.

 The workflow begins with exploratory data analysis (EDA) to understand the dataset's structure, uncover patterns, and address challenges such as missing values or imbalances.
 Data preprocessing ensures the dataset is clean and ready for modeling.
 Various classification algorithms are applied and evaluated based on performance metrics like accuracy, precision, recall, and F1-score.